 Intergroup Dialogue on Race Film Series

-The Intergroup Dialogue on Race course includes a film series on Wednesdays at 7 p.m. in Lynch 167.
+The Intergroup Dialogue on Race course includes a film series on Wednesdays at 7 p.m. in Chapel 101.
 Each film will be followed by a discussion.
 The films include "12 Years a Slave" on Sept.
 3, "The Butler" on Sept.
-10, "Smoke Signals" on Sept.
-24, "Precious Knowledge" on Oct.
-1, "White Like Me" on Oct.
+10, "Precious Knowledge" on Sept.
+24, "Smoke Signals" on Oct.
+1 (in Lynch 167), "White Like Me" on Oct.
 15, and "Fruitvale Station" on Oct.
 29.